darkpalacestudio/manuals/common/controls/04_04_footer.md

 Conversion to the respective processing more is performed before any processing.
 Likewise, conversion back to the original channel configuration is performed as the last step of processing.

-This control affects the single channel bypass options.
+This control also affects the single channel bypass options.
 The text of the button shows the currently active processing mode.

 ### Version